ShuzhaoXie/Armol/README.md

 If you want to repeat the measurments, please modify the `SUB_KEY` and `END_POINT` variables in `src/deploy/azure_sender.py` and config your aws and google cloud accounts.
 Please refer to their offical documentations for more details.

 ## Raw data
-If you want the raw returned predictions from AWS, AZU, and GCP, please draw an email to `xiesz1999@163.com`.
+If you want the raw returned predictions from AWS, AZU, and GCP, please send an email to `xiesz1999@163.com`.
 To be honest, I'm too lazy to sort through the clutter files if no one needs them.
 However, if you really need these files, feel free to ask me :).

 ## Synonyms table
 This table is placed in `src/sripts/word2num.json`, most of the entries are refered from [WordNet](https://wordnet.princeton.edu).